Stuzanna/stream-processing/README.md

 # stream-processing
 A collection of examples and learning on stream processing.
 Useful for getting setup locally in no time, introduction to fundamental concepts and reading my provided examples.
+At time of writing this is primarily using [Apache Flink](https://flink.apache.org/).

 - [Flink](#flink)
 - [1.
 Practical tips for getting started with Flink](#1-practical-tips-for-getting-started-with-flink)